Our first priority: The historic restoration of the 1878 Swiss Cottage for use in this century as a Concession Stand and Shed.

 - Began repainting all diagonal exterior framing members, foundation beam trim, and roof trims

 Once this work is complete, we hope to remove the interior wood fiber board paneling, wire for future outlets and lights, and install beaded board wood paneling to the walls.
 The large project will be to replace all the charred roof framing members, install tongue and groove beaded board roof sheathing and wood shingles.
-That phase alone will cost approximately $20,000 to $25,000.
+That phase alone will cost about $20,000 to $25,000.